-The Salema is an inshore schooling species found near reef or high in a kelp forest at depths up to 110 feet and are up to 30.3 cm (11.8 inches) in length weighing less than 1 kg (2.2 pounds).
+The Salemas are an inshore schooling species found near reefs or high in kelp forests at depths up to 110 feet.
+They reach a maximum length of 30 cm (12 inches) and weigh less than 1 kg (2.2 pounds).
 They feed at night on plankton.
+They are found in all Mexican waters of the Pacific.
 Very little is known about their behavioral patterns.

-The Salema can be easily confused with the Longfin Salema, Xenichythys xanti (spinous part of dorsal fin is shorter than base of rayous part; black spot at tail base), the Wavyline Grunt, Microlepidotus inornatus (narrow orange stripes that cover the complete body), and the Yelloweye Croaker, Odontoscion xanthops (rounded tail).
-The Salema is found in all Mexican waters of the Pacific.
+The Salema can be easily confused with the Longfin Salema, Xenichthys xanti (spinous part of dorsal fin shorter than base of rayous part; black spot at tail base), the Wavyline Grunt, Microlepidotus inornatus (narrow orange stripes covering body), and the Yelloweye Croaker, Odontoscion xanthops (rounded tail).